-Supreme Court contact details
+Supreme Court contact details 2

-About this guide 5
+About this guide 4

-About Magistrates' Court appeals 5

-What is an appeal?
-5
+About Magistrates' Court appeals What is an appeal?
 Where are Magistrates' Court appeals heard?
-5

-Stages in the appeal process 6

-Time limit to appeal 6

-What it means to represent yourself 7
+Stages in the appeal process Time limits What it means to represent yourself 4 4 5 5 6

-Who can help me?
-7

-Court fees and costs 8
+Court fees and costs 7

-Court fees 8
+Court fees 7

-Fee waivers and concession rates 8
+Fee waivers and concession rates 7

-Preparing for your appeal 9

-Get to know legal terms 9

-Get to know Court procedures 9

-Get to know your obligations 9

-Do your legal research 9

-Get the documents you need 9

-Create a RedCrest account for filing documents 10

-Check if you need to order a transcript 10

-Know how to stop an appeal 10
+Preparing for your appeal Get to know legal terms Get to know Court procedures Get to know your obligations Do your legal research Create a RedCrest account for filing documents Check if you need to order a transcript Know how to stop an appeal 8 8 8 8 8 8 8 8 9

-Stage 1: Start your appeal 11
+STAGE 1: Start your appeal 10

-File a Notice of Appeal form 11
+File a Notice of Appeal form 10

-Get a date for your directions hearing 12
+Get a date for your directions hearing 11

-File additional documents 12
+File additional documents 11

-Stage 2: Serve your documents on the respondent 13
+STAGE 2: Serve your documents on the respondent 13

 Who to serve 13

 What documents to serve 13

 When to serve documents 13

 How to serve documents 13

-Stage 3: Respondent may respond to your documents 14
+STAGE 3: Respondent may respond to your documents 14

-Stage 4: Attend the directions hearing 15
+STAGE 4: Attend the directions hearing 15

-Stage 5: Get your case ready for the judge 16
+STAGE 5: Get your case ready for the judge 16

-Follow the Court's instructions
+Follow the Court's instructions 16

-Prepare to present at your hearing Guide to representing yourself when appealing a Magistrates' Court decision 16

-Stage 6: The hearing 17
+STAGE 6: The hearing 17

 Finding out your hearing date 17

 What to expect at the hearing 17

-Stage 7: The decision 18
+STAGE 7: The decision 18

 When to expect the decision 18

 Finding out the decision 18

 If your appeal is successful 18

 If your appeal is dismissed 18

 Appendix 19

+Glossary, Organisations, Legal reference material 19

+Forms, Guidance, Videos 19